AvalancheDev/MESA/README.md

 # MESA

-MESA stands for Material Electron SQLite Angular2
+MESA stands for Material, Electron, SQLite, Angular2

 This is your go to template for creating Electron apps with a Material UI.
 Included is a basic demo using angular and electron.
 It uses [ngrx] to manage state.